epsilonsample/redacted-project-docs/content/views/ebilling-workbench.md

     1. Click the funnel icon in a column header.
     2. Check the options you want to filter by.
-    3. Filters remain until cleared.
+    3. Filters remain in place until cleared or the application is restarted.

 === "Mobile"